Resources for Writers and Aspiring Authors

 When I was applying for college, I wanted to do something with art.
 I used to be a painter (“used to” because I haven’t actually painted in years–shame on me.)
-I was originally planning to go to college or university to study visual arts.
+I was originally planning to go to university to study visual arts.
 But I had an art teacher in high school named Mr. Varey who gave me the best advice I’ve ever received in my life, and though he didn’t know it at the time, his suggestion brought me to where I am today.
 He said, “Don’t go to university for visual arts.
 You can’t do much with that.
 If you love art, get into graphic arts.”
-So, I took that advice to heart and I applied for a few different programs at a local college.
+So, I took that advice to heart and I applied for a few different programs local colleges.
 I had no idea what I wanted to do with my life, but art was what I was good at, and at the time, I was still keeping my story writing a secret.

 I ended up getting into several programs, but I settled on a college that was close to home, not expensive, and would get me in front of a computer learning how to do graphic design.
 The program was called “Advertising” and it was a combination of both graphic design and marketing.
 The crazy thing is that I had NO IDEA how important the marketing side of my college education would become.

 I spent my college years asking God, (yes, I’m a Christian) “Why am I here?
 I don’t want to work at a marketing firm.
 I don’t want to design ads for fast food chains or car companies.”
-In this program, I also took classes in business, entrepreneurship, event planning, fundraising, and so many more.
+In this program, I also took classes in business, entrepreneurship, event planning, fundraising, public speaking, and so many more.
 After I graduated, I was still asking why any of that stuff mattered.
 For the first few years after college, I didn’t use my education.
 I was a bridal consultant for three years, and I worked as an administrative assistant in the head office of a church denomination.
 But when I got pregnant with my son in 2014, childhood memories began to rise to the surface of my dad reading me and my siblings The Chronicles of Narnia before bed each night.
-I decided to sit down and write a Christmas story for my son that would show him the “Truth” of the season in a way that magical and immersive.
+I decided to sit down and write a Christmas story for my son that would show him the “Truth” of the season in a way that was magical and immersive.
 I imagined pulling this book off the shelf each year to re-read it to my children so that we could bond over books the same way I did with my family growing up.